WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 belong to AirBnB, but would like to be able to create a similar level of assurance without giving up the same degree of information to a centralized service.
-Tisha generates proof of name, legal residence, and good credit as well as letters of reference that Joe can judge, which may be anonymous or otherwise opaquely identified.
+Tisha generates proof of name, legal residence, and good credit as well as letters of reference, which may be anonymous or otherwise opaquely identified.
+Joe can then judge these submissions.

-If Joe accepts Tisha's proofs, they establish a contract that sets out the terms of Tisha's stay.The result of that contract (fulfilled or broken) can later be used as a reference for subsequent stays with others.
+If Joe accepts Tisha's proofs, they establish a contract that sets out the terms of Tisha's stay.
+The result of that contract (fulfilled or broken) can later be used as a reference for subsequent stays with others.

 The following process could satisfy these requiremenst: